facebook/react-native-website/docs/_getting-started-macos-ios.md

 > **Note** If the above command is failing, you may have old version of `react-native` or `react-native-cli` installed globally on your pc.
 Try uninstalling the cli and run the cli using `npx`.

+### [Optional] Configuring your environment

+Starting from React Native version 0.69, it is possible to configure the Xcode environment using the `.xcode.env` file provided by the template.

+The `.xcode.env` file contains an environment variable to export the path to the `node` executable in the `NODE_BINARY` variable.
+This is the **suggested approach** to decouple the build infrastructure from the system version of `node`.
+You should customize this variable with your own path or your own `node` version manager, if it differs from the default.

+On top of this, it's possible to add any other environment variable and to source the `.xcode.env` file in your build script phases.
+If you need to run script that requires some specific environment, this is the **suggested approach**: it allows to decouple the build phases from a specific environment.

 ## Running your React Native application

 ### Step 1: Start Metro